harnalashok/LLMs/scripts/Readme.md

    chmod +x /home/ashok/*.sh
    bash script0.sh
 ```
-Also allocate more memory to WSL Ubuntu
+Also, allocate 26GB memory to WSL Ubuntu
-Execute in **PowerShell** to allocate 26gb
+Execute the following in **PowerShell** to allocate 26gb
+(Copy and paste)
+Change 26GB to lesser figure as per your system RAM.

 ```
 Write-Output "[wsl2]
 memory=26GB" > "${env:USERPROFILE}\.wslconfig"